Symplectic forms and cohomology decomposition of almost complex 4-manifolds: Introduction

-We observe in Theorem \ref{tameest} that an estimate on $h_J^+$ which is immediate in the case of compatible $J$'s can be carried over to the case of tamed $J$'s as well.
-Moreover, using Taubes' SW=GT$_{\omega}$, we show in Theorem \ref{tameestSW} that the result of Theorem \ref{tameest} can be often improved.
+We observe in Theorem \ref{tameest} that an estimate on $h_J^+$ which is immediate for compatible $J$'s can be carried over to the case of tamed $J$'s as well.
 Section 3 ends with an equivalent formulation of Donaldson's Question \ref{Donaldson}.

-Finally, in section 5 we discuss Donaldson's approach to Question \ref{Donaldson} via the symplectic version of the Calabi-Yau equation.
-We observe that his technique based on the Implicit Function Theorem can also be used to obtain a lower semi-continuity property of $h_J^+$ near a compatible $J$ (see Theorem \ref{deformation}).
-Via Theorem \ref{pf-dim4}, we automatically get the upper semi-continuity property for $h_J^-$ near a compatible $J$.